kriskowal/gtor/README.md

 It becomes the responsibility of the consumer to determine when to sample, **pull** or **poll** the value.

-For the purposes of a smooth animation of a continuous variable, the frame rate is a sensible polling frequency.
+For the purposes of a smooth animation of a continuous behavior, the frame rate is a sensible polling frequency.
 We can infer a continous progress time series from the last known estimated time of completion.